emnify/product-docs/docs/quickstart/order-sims.md

     style={{ width: 700 }}
 />

-Learn more in our [Registering SIMs](/quickstart/register-sims) guide.
+Learn more in the [Registering SIMs](/quickstart/register-sims) guide.
 :::

 6. Fill in your **Invoice and shipping details**, and specify your **Shipping option**.